LambdaLabs/docsy-lambda-docs/content/en/workstations/quickstart-guide/unboxing-and-setting-up-vector/index.md

 weight: 10
 ---

-To set up your Vector, you need to connect your monitor, keyboard, mouse, wired network, Wi-Fi antenna (if included), and power cable.
+To set up your Vector, you need to connect your monitor, keyboard & mouse, wired network, Wi-Fi antenna (if included), and power cable.

 {{< imgproc rear-io-and-gpus Resize "600x" >}}{{< /imgproc >}}